Leaf-Agriculture/docs/docs/satellite_overview.md

 For all providers, in addition to the images of the isolated bands, the RGB and NDVI composition are available:

 <img alt="sentinel x planet rgb" src={useBaseUrl('img/sentinel_planet.png')} />

+Currently, our Satellite service runs without a relationship between our Field Services, and the User Management Services.
+However, we are working to integrate it into the `leafUser` hierarchy, and the Fields Service.